fiddlecube/compliant-llm/docs/installation.md

 ### Installing from PyPI (Recommended)

-The simplest way to install Prompt Secure is using pip:
+The simplest way to install Compliant LLM is using pip:

 ```bash
 pip install compliant-llm